 Good Friday is what we have come to refer to the night Christ died on the cross…good because of what his death meant for us and our sin.
 Good Friday is usually more of a somber celebration.
 The reality of all that Christ suffered on our behalf, all he went through because of our sin, makes it a more somber type of remembrance.

 But, have you ever wondered about the Saturday that comes between Friday and Sunday?
-I know that in this Holy Week of remembrance and celebration it is often referred to as Holy Saturday.
-But I don’t mean the Saturday as in this day today, because today it’s simply another day in this Holy Week since we know that Christ rose from the dead.
-I mean the Saturday 2000+ years ago, the actual day after Jesus was crucified.
-Have you ever wondered about that day, what it was like?
+In this Holy Week of remembrance and celebration we refer to it as Holy Saturday.
+However, we can call it that now because we know he rises…we know Resurrection Sunday is coming.
+But what was it like 2000+ years ago, the actual day after Jesus was crucified.
+Have you ever wondered about that Saturday?

 Take a moment to think back to when all of this happened.
 Put yourself in the shoes of Jesus’ disciples for a few moments.
 Think and see all of this from their perspective.
 You could even open your Bible and read the account of Jesus’ betrayal, trial, and crucifixion (Matthew 26 – 27, Mark 14 – 15, Luke 22:47 – 23:56, and John 18 – 19) to remember the details…and as you read, put yourself into the story and try to get a sense of what it was like to watch all of this take place as it was happening.